SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ## Daily Refresh Workflow

 1. The required NSE EOD files generally start becoming available after the trading day.
-2. I usually check for the latest files between **8:00 PM and 9:00 PM IST**.
+2. The latest files are usually checked between **8:00 PM and 9:00 PM IST**.
-3. Once all the required files are available, I add them to the relevant source folders.
+3. Once all the required files are available, they are added to the relevant source folders.
-4. Refresh the Power BI report.
+4. The Power BI report is refreshed.
 5. Power Query combines the new data with the existing historical data.
 6. Latest-date KPIs and visuals update automatically.

-> **Note:** If the required NSE files are delayed, I check again and refresh the dashboard by around **7:00 AM IST the next day**, once the data becomes available.
+> **Note:** If the required NSE files are delayed, the dashboard is refreshed by around **7:00 AM IST the next day**, once the data becomes available.

 ---

 ## Custom Visual Development

-Power BI does not include a native candlestick visual that matched the way I wanted to analyze the NSE data.
-In my testing, the alternatives I tried had limitations such as paid access, delayed data handling, or report performance issues.
+Power BI does not include a native candlestick visual suitable for the requirements of this dashboard.
+Some available alternatives also had limitations such as paid access, delayed data handling, or report performance issues.

-My main requirement was simple: **show candlestick price movement together with market data so both can be analyzed in the same view.**
+The requirement was to **display candlestick price movement together with market data in the same analytical view**.

-I used **AI tools, including ChatGPT, to generate, modify, and refine the custom Power BI visual code based on my requirements**.
+**AI tools, including ChatGPT, were used to generate, modify, and refine the custom Power BI visual code.** The visual code was not written manually from scratch.

-I did not write the custom visual code from scratch myself.
-My role was to define what the visuals should do, test each version inside Power BI, identify problems, refine the requirements, and integrate the working visuals into the dashboard.
+The development process focused on defining the visual requirements, testing each version inside Power BI, identifying issues, refining the requirements, and integrating the working visuals into the dashboard.

 ### Custom Power BI Visuals Used